Welcome back to our series on .

 This week, we're offering tips and resources for financing for your small business.
 Last week’s experts, Richard Shoaf and Chris Coleman, are back with more tips for potential small business owners.
-Bob Russell, the City of Florissant’s economic developer, also weighs in.
+Bob Russell, the ’s economic developer, also weighs in.

 Many people say that securing financing is one of the most difficult parts of getting a small business off the ground, and they’re right.
 But if you take the right steps to prepare, you can definitely minimize the amount of stress involved.

 One of the most common reasons that banks and other lending institutions turn down small business loan requests is that they consider the business too high-risk.
 Preparing in advance can help you to prove that you’re worth the risk.
 So how do you do that?